Glyphack/Glyphack/content/blog/huec/index.md

 ---

-[^1]: I have a lot to say about Philips, not only they cannot make one app to control all the stuff you have from Philips in your home.
-Their individual apps suck.
-They are slow.
-There is startup time.
+[^1]: They have one app per device.
+Each app is slow and unresponsive.
 They don't have good features.
-I guess you need to buy Hue from them to have this basic functionality?
-But I don't want to spend more money on Philips.
+When I open the light app I need to wait a few seconds before it loads.
+If you want to the lamp to turn on on a routine you need to pay extra.
+It's a mess.
+I don't want another Philips device in my home.

 [^2]: You need an Apple account to download it.
 I hate this because when I was in Iran many of these tools were blocked because you can't easily open an account.
-I have since moved to a place where I am allowed to open an account, so I have it.

 [^3]: I created more alarms with different configurations trying to figure out the mystery bytes but I did not find a pattern.
 Let me know if you do!
     <details>